pmars/tools/fcon/README.md

 ---

-It is a simple tool for finding text from current folder.
+It is a simple tool for finding text you want to search from the folder you want.

 ---